shridharrai/ProjectBoard/README.md

-A Project Mangement tool to manage the different project tasks of a project.
+A Project Management tool to manage the different project tasks of a project.

 (i).User can Add, Delete and Update the tasks.